 It was all Bess Reitz’s fault.
 She was buggering off to America and insisted we drink beer at the Holiday Inn . .

 . . and that we then repair to her garage opposite the Town Hall to drink beer.
 We were all sad to see her go so we had drunk more than usual.

 It was OK though, the cops wouldn’t catch as us we had a lookout in the tree on the pavement outside the garage in the form of John.
-Where a normal person would climb up a tree till the branches started thinning, John climbed up into the twigs till his head popped out from the very top and kept a lookout 360° shouting “Where are the coppers!?” and “All’s clear!”
+Where a normal person would climb up a tree till the branches started thinning, John climbed up into the twigs till his head popped out from the very top and kept a 360° lookout shouting ‘Where are the coppers!?’ and ‘The coast is clear!’ and ‘Ahoy!’

 Tabbo had a green two-door Datsun SSS 1800 (Geoff Leslie had famously called his red Datsun 1600 his ‘Triple Ess Ess Ess’) and that thing fucked off went fast.
 We touched the tar twice on the way down Warden street and flew up 42nd Hill at a hell of a rate of knots.
-I was highly relieved when Tabs pulled over as promised and I proceeded forth at a more sedate pace.
+I was highly relieved when Tabs pulled over as promised and I took over, proceeding at a more sedate pace.

 As it turned out, speed hadn’t been the problem after all – it was the sudden stop that dented Tabbo.